Latin grammar

 When a noun or pronoun is used with a preposition, the noun must be in either the accusative or the ablative case, depending on the preposition.
 Thus ad "to, near" is always followed by an accusative case, but ex "from, out of" is always followed by an ablative.
 The preposition in is followed by the ablative when it means "in, on", but by the accusative when it means "into, onto".

 There is no definite or indefinite article in Latin, so that rēx can mean "king", "a king", or "the king" according to context.

-Priscian, or the Grammar, marble cameo panel dated 1437–1439 from the bell tower of Florence, Italy, by Luca della Robbia.
-The scene is an allegory of grammar and, by implication, all of education.
-Note the opening door in the background and the unshod feet of the first pupil.

 Latin word order tends to be subject–object–verb; however, other word orders are common.
 Different word orders are used to express different shades of emphasis.
 (See Latin word order.)

 An adjective can come either before or after a noun, e.g. vir bonus or bonus vir "a good man", although some kinds of adjectives, such as adjectives of nationality (vir Rōmānus "a Roman man") usually follow the noun.

 Latin is a pro-drop language; that is, pronouns in the subject are usually omitted except for emphasis, so for example amās by itself means "you love" without the need to add the pronoun tū "you".
 Latin also exhibits verb framing in which the path of motion is encoded into the verb rather than shown by a separate word or phrase.
 For example, the Latin verb exit (a compound of ex and it) means "he/she/it goes out".

-In this article a line over a vowel (e.g. ē) indicates that it is long.
+In this article a line over a vowel used on ā, ē, ī, ō, ū and ȳ is called a macron and it indicates that it is long.